vitharana/auto-editor/README.md

 Auto-Editor can also export to:

-DaVinci Resolve with --export resolve
+DaVinci Resolve with
+--export resolve

-Final Cut Pro with --export final-cut-pro
+Final Cut Pro with
+--export final-cut-pro

+ShotCut with
-ShotCut with --export shotcut
+--export shotcut
-Individual media clips with --export clip-sequence